Are you up for a challenge that is extraordinarily rewarding? Grow olive trees!

 If you’d like the beauty of an olive tree without the hassle of the fruit, consider ‘Wilsonii,’ a fruitless variety available from High Desert Nursery via Amazon.

 You’ll receive a 16- to 20-inch tree, or several if you want to take advantage of one of their package deals.

 Most cultivars are self-pollinating, though some are not.
-Furthermore, some self-pollinating varieties produce heavier yields when a pollinator – such as ‘Pendolino,’ ‘Maurino,’ or ‘Leccino’ – is nearby.
+Furthermore, some self-pollinating varieties produce heavier yields when a pollinator – such as ‘Pendolino,’ ‘Maurino,’ or ‘Leccino’ – is growing nearby.